Living in Mexico- Lake Chapala or Playa Del Carmen

 What is the weather like?

-When it is the dry season the mountains get very grey/brown while only the area around the lake stay green.
+When it is the dry season, the mountains get very grey/brown while only the area around the lake stays green.

 Activities around Lake Chapala